 06 of 10

 Need a non-dairy substitute for sour cream?
 Tofutti brand is to the rescue!
 Found in the refrigerator section of natural foods stores and larger well-stocked grocers, Tofutti non-dairy Sour Supreme and non-hydrogenated Better Than Sour Cream are both delicious dairy-free choices.
-Or, you might also want to try making a homemade dairy-free sour cream substitute using this tofu sour cream recipe.

 07 of 10

 There really is a dairy-free substitute for everything, these days!
 From the fine folks at Tofutti is this new dairy-free ricotta cheese substitute which is perfect for vegan lasagna recipes, stuffed shells, or anything you need ricotta cheese for.
 If you can't find the store-bought version, try this recipe for homemade ricotta cheese substitute made with tofu as a base and plenty of flavorings for a good dairy-free stand-in.

 08 of 10